algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Management/Weekly_Report/weekly_report_2.md

 2. **Quality Assurance**
    - Review new Documents.
 3. **Code**
-   - Continue the exercice and start the front end of the app.
+   - Continue the exercise and start the front end of the app.

 ## Conclusion